SamWalts/samwalts.github.io/index.md

 # Algorithms and Data Structures
 <img id="self-assessment" src="assets/images/header_photos/algorithms_and_data_structures" alt="Algorithms and Data Structures" title="Algorithms and Data Structures" />

+* __ I will show that I have employed strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science__
+* __ I will show that I have designed, developed, and delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts__
+* __ I will prove that I have designed and evaluateed computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices__

 The artifact I chose for the algorithms and data structures was the Salvare Search for Rescue Web application, that is run in Jupyter Notebooks.
 The application aims to connect the rescue organization with dogs that can be trained for different types or rescue operations.
 It does this using a Jupyter Notebook with a Dash application for the web page layouts, which includes surfacing the spreadsheet of selected animals, a selection of radio buttons for the parameters required for each type of rescue, and a graph to show a breakdown of the different animals.
 The application uses a python API to interact with a MongoDB backend.
 Before I was able to enhance the project, I had to create a local instance of the MongoDB with the 10000 rows of animals.
 This was due to the instance available during class being spun down after the semester ended.
 The numbers in the table are an average of 5 tests, with the highest and lowest score removed, and the middle three averaged out.

 <div style="text-aligh: center;">